SCIInstitute/ShapeWorks/docs/deep-learning/data-augmentation.md

 Call:

-`DataAugmentationUtils.RunDataAugmentation(out_dir, img_list, point_list, num_samples, num_dim, sampler_type, mixture_num)`
+`DataAugmentationUtils.runDataAugmentation(out_dir, img_list, point_list, num_samples, num_dim, sampler_type, mixture_num)`

 Arguments:

 * out_dir - Path to directory to store augmented data
 * img_list - List of paths to images in original dataset.
 * point_list - List of paths to .particle files in original dataset.
-Note this should be in corrspondece with the img_list.
+Note this should be in correspondence with the img_list.
 * num_dim - The number of dimensions to reduce to in PCA embedding.
-If zero or not specified num_dim will be automatically selected so that 95% of the population variation is preserved.
+If zero or not specified, num_dim will be automatically selected so that 95% of the population variation is preserved.
 * sampler_type - The kind of distribution to fit and sample from.
 Options: Gaussian, mixture, or KDE.
 Default: KDE.
-* mixture_num - Only neccesary if sampler_type is mixture.
+* mixture_num - Only necessary if sampler_type is mixture.
 The number of clusters to use in fitting a mixture model.
 If zero or not specified the optimal number of clusters will be automatically determined.

 #### Visualize Data Augmentation
 This function creates a visualization for augmented data.
 It creates a scatterplot matrix which opens automatically in the default web browser.
-The scatterplots show the PCA values of the real and augmented data so that they can be compared pair-wise across the dimnesions.
+The scatterplots show the PCA values of the real and augmented data so that they can be compared pairwise across the dimensions.

 Call:

-`DataAugmentationUtils.VisualizeAugmentation(data_csv)`
+`DataAugmentationUtils.visualizeAugmentation(data_csv)`

 Arguments: